BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

     === "Nested Packages"
         The package `weeklyQuests` is defined by the _package.yml_.
-It contains two sub-folders, they are **not** part of the package.
+It contains two sub-folders, they are **not** part of the package `weeklyQuests`.
 This is the case because they have their own _package.yml_ files.
 Because of that they are separate packages.<br>
         <img src="../../_media/content/Documentation/Reference/PackagesNested.png" width=450>